-Due to the COVID-19 pandemic and the implementation of State Border Controls by the Northern Territory Government as of 24th March 2020, our Uluru Photography Tours are not available for booking at this time.
-If you would like to enquire about booking for our 2021 season, please CLICK HERE
+Due to the COVID-19 pandemic and the implementation of State Border Controls by the Northern Territory Government as of 24th March 2020, our Uluru Photography Tours are not available during 2020.
+We are now accepting bookings for dates commencing 1st June 2021.
+See below for details.

 Book your dates for an immersive Landscape Photography Tour or Photography Workshop of the UNESCO World Heritage listed Uluru-Kata Tjuta National Park and Australia’s Red Centre.
 Our Uluru Photography Tours and Red Centre Photography Tours will ensure you capture some stunning and memorable images from this fascinating desert region.

 There are several tours on offer, and can be booked as a single day or multiple day trips to with options of taking in all Uluru and Kata Tjuta with optional doors off helicopter flight and sunset canapes at the Field of Light.

 Tours are suited to Australian and Overseas visitors, and both photographers or those just wanting a small group tour around Uluru and Kata Tjuta, and can be booked as individuals, couples or groups of 3 or 4 based on your needs.

 Helping you capture stunning imagery from superlative locations is what drives us

 Our mission is to provide memorable photo tours in a safe and fun environment